hdrdla/my-fridge/README.md

 # my-fridge
-MyFridge is an app which prevent food waste in your fridge.
+MyFridge is an app which prevents food waste in your fridge.

 ## Features
   - [ ] Principle Features